happymondaynkanta/happymondaynkanta/README.md

 **happymondaynkanta**/`README.md`

-### I'm a senior researcher, lecturer, machine learning and computer vision engineer
+### I'm a senior researcher, lecturer, machine learning, and computer vision engineer

 I'm passionate about learning and sharing knowledge.

 - 🔭 I’m currently working on deep learning in biomedical imaging
 - 🌱 I’m currently an Assistant Professor and module leader
-- 👯 I’m looking to collaborate on deep learning based detection models
+- 👯 I’m looking to collaborate on deep learning-based detection models
 - 💬 Ask me about deep learning, computer vision, and computer networking
-- 🐱‍🏍 I’m  a YouTuber and educational content creator.
+- 🐱‍🏍 I'm a YouTuber and educational content creator.
 - 📫 How to reach me: mh.nkanta@gmail.com; happy.monday@zy.cdut.edu.cn
 - ⚡ 2023 Goals: Contributing more to technological advancement
 - 📺 Follow my video classes on <a href="https://rb.gy/gbfvly">Explore Learning</a>